fdiaz09/fdiaz09/README.md

 - 👋 Hi, I’m @fdiaz09
-- 👀 I’m interested in education, economics and the environment
+- 👀 I’m interested in human-water systems and a bunch of other things
-- 🌱 I’m learning about carbon sequestration in soils and human-elephant conflict in India
+- 🌱 I’m learning about water trucks in Oaxaca, Mexico and the Fraser River in British Columbia, Canada
-- 📚 I'm a RADIUS and LEVEL YPP fellow
-- 🤓 I'm deciding where I want to apply for graduate school
+- 📚 I went to UBC and Oxford
-- 📫 How to reach me --> twitter @fdiaz09 or IG @ferdiazosorio
+- 📫 How to reach me --> diazosorio.fernanda@gmail.com

 <!---
 fdiaz09/fdiaz09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.